ToMikhail/andersen/3week.md

 - Media (basic understanding what is it ond for what);

-# XX.
-CSS.
+# 22. CSS.
 Selector types, Selector weight, styles that are inherited (required level 3)
 ## level 1:
 - Frameworks layout technique;
 - Selectors and their weight;